Ilona Duczyńska: Life

-In 1897, Ilona Duczynska was born near Vienna to a Hungarian mother and a Polish-Austrian father.
+On 11 March 1897, Ilona Duczynska was born near Vienna to a Hungarian mother and a Polish-Austrian father.
 In 1915, during the First World War, she became acquainted with anarcho-syndicalist revolutionary Ervin Szabó, who connected her with the work of the Galileo Circle.
 She became a revolutionary socialist.
 For her anti-war activities, she was expelled from school in 1915.
 She studied engineering at the Technical University of Zurich.
 There she was befriended by a community of representatives of the Russian Social Democratic Party opposed to the war, including Lenin, his wife Krupskaya, and Angelica Balabanoff.
 Together with delegations from Germany, France, and Britain, as well as other European Labour and Socialist parties, they met to draft a program of action against the war, known as the Zimmerwald Declaration (see Zimmerwald Conference).
 The 18-year-old Duczynska was entrusted to smuggle this call to action into Hungary.